HebdaMarta/Data-science-course-projects/projekt_1_SQL/README.md

 ## Structure
 The table is designed to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data using SQL queries.

-Activities done : Data Modeling, Data Engineering, Data Analysis Technology Used: PostgreSQL
+- Activities done: Data Modeling, Data Engineering, Data Analysis,
+- Technology Used: PostgreSQL,
-Authors: Hebda Marta, Maj Wojciech, Marciniak Elżbieta, Pich Filip
+- Authors: Hebda Marta, Maj Wojciech, Marciniak Elżbieta, Pich Filip.

 ## Content
 This GitHub repository contains the following files: